 The University of Maine at Presque Isle has embraced a new way of teaching and learning that puts students—their learning styles, needs and passions—first.

-Personalized learning, as UMPI offers it, allows students to work at their own pace as they meet learning standards, provides a wealth of hands-on learning opportunities, focuses on achieving standard competencies across all courses, and incorporates career preparation throughout their college experience.
+Personalized learning, as UMPI offers it, allows students to work at their own pace as they meet learning standards, provides a wealth of hands-on learning opportunities, focuses on achieving standard proficiencies across all courses, and incorporates career preparation throughout their college experience.
 This kind of education is not only completely unique—UMPI is the first public university in Maine to offer personalized learning—but also provides students with numerous benefits.
 Here are just six of them.

 Preparation for a Career

 From the first semester to the last, UMPI prepares each student to be a professional.
 By helping students become confident in their skills, we guide them toward being comfortable as professionals and as successful employees.
 We strive to enable a vocation based on their passions and support them in developing skills that lead to a fulfilling, lasting career.
-Along the way, UMPI aids students with building and developing strong resumes and interview skills to demonstrate their competencies to future employers.
+Along the way, UMPI aids students with building and developing strong resumes and interview skills to demonstrate their proficiencies to future employers.

 Since UMPI was founded in 1903, we have proudly built a strong community while providing a superior value.
 At UMPI, students learn at their own pace, creating the option for highly-accelerated learning.
 According to CNN Money analyst Blake Ellis, the average student debt in 2013 was around $29,000.
 Our goal is to make college realistic and attainable by offering a high-quality, low-cost education—in 2013 the average student debt at UMPI was only $18,000.
 This means students can pay off loans faster, and with smaller monthly payments, allowing graduates to start realizing their career rewards, such as being able to afford a mortgage or car payment, much sooner.